How to Choose Between Angular and React for Your Next Project

 But what happens when we continue adding new functionality to our AngularJS application?
 AngularJS will constrain our efforts because of its rigid architecture.
 Developers will have to work around technical limitations of Angular at a much earlier stage than they would with with ReactJS.

 ReactJS is great for creating simple single-page applications, but is a practical choice only if those apps will grow larger in the future.
-The flexible architecture of ReactJS allows more changes in the app during development.
+The flexible architecture of ReactJS allows more changes during web app development.
 The main issue with ReactJS is that it offers little functionality out of the box, which increases time spent on the pre-development stage.
 Therefore, if your final application will be relatively small, it probably makes more sense to develop it in Angular, as the extra development effort required with ReactJS will be of no benefit.

 Now we’ll take a closer look at the development speed with Angular and React.

-Speed of development with Angular and React
+Speed of Development with Angular and React

 The speed at which you can develop an SPA in Angular or React depends on the number of libraries with ready functionality that are available for your developers.
 Having necessary libraries on-hand lets us develop an application faster.
 In this regard, ReactJS has several shortcomings.